ossf/package-manager-best-practices/published/npm.md

 The `package-lock.json` file is a ***snapshot of an installation*** that allows later reproduction of the same installation.
 As such, the lock file is generated or updated via the various commands that install packages, e.g., `npm install`.
-If some dependencies are missing or not pinned by hash (e.g., `integrity` field is not present), the installation will patch the lock file to reflect the installation.
+If some dependencies are missing or not pinned by hash (e.g., the `integrity` field is not present), the installation will patch the lock file to reflect the installation.

 The lock file ***cannot*** be uploaded to a registry, which means that